Is Fundamental Analysis important in Forex Trading?

 Reasons why Technical Systems does not work consistently

 There are a couple of reasons actually.
 The first one is quite simple.
-Technical systems does not work consistently because the market is DYNAMIC.
+Technical systems do not work consistently because the market is DYNAMIC.

 The meaning of the word DYNAMIC is very important…